 History of Deep Face Recognition

 - In the early 1990s, face recognition gained popularity following the introduction of the historical Eigenface approach.
 In the 1990s and 2000s, holistic approaches dominated the face recognition community.
 Holistic approaches derive the low-dimensional representation through certain distribution assumptions, such as linear subspace, manifold, and sparse representation.
 The problem of holistic methods is their failure to address uncontrolled facial changes that deviate from their prior assumptions.
 This led to the development of local feature-based face recognition in the early 2000s.

 - In the early 2000s and 2010s, local-feature-based face recognition and learning-based local descriptors were introduced.
 Face Recognition using Gabor filters and Local Binary Pattern (LBP), as well as their multilevel and high-dimensional extensions, achieved robust performance through some invariant properties of local filtering.
 Unfortunately, handcrafted features suffered from a lack of distinctiveness and compactness.
 In the early 2010s, learning-based local descriptors were introduced for face recognition, in which local filters are learned for better distinctiveness, and the encoding codebook is learned for better compactness.

 - In 2014, Facebook’s DeepFace and DeepID achieved state-of-the-art accuracy on the famous Labeled Faces in the Wild (LFW) benchmark, surpassing human performance in the unconstrained scenario for the first time.
 Since then, the research focus has shifted to deep-learning-based approaches.
 Deep learning methods use a cascade of multiple layers of processing units for feature extraction and transformation.
 Hence, larger-scale face databases and advanced face processing techniques have been developed to facilitate deep face recognition.
-With the representation pipelines becoming deeper, the LFW (Labeled Face in-the-Wild) performance steadily improved from around 60% to above 97%.
+As a result, with the representation pipelines becoming deeper, the LFW (Labeled Face in-the-Wild) performance steadily improved from around 60% to above 97%.

 Face Recognition and Deep Learning